-Paid maternity leave undoubtedly improves employee wellbeing and talent retention, making it a necessary employee benefit that companies should offer talent across the globe.
+Paid maternity leave undoubtedly improves employee well-being and talent retention, making it a key employee benefit that companies should offer talent across the globe.

-Several countries even entitle local employees to fully paid maternity leave while others entitle partial payment—but some countries don’t mandate paid maternity leave at all.
+Several countries guarantee employees fully paid maternity leave while others offer partial payment—but some countries don’t mandate paid maternity leave at all.

-Global HR teams face the unique challenge of understanding international employment laws while administering competitive leave packages that help retain talent and comply with maternity leave mandates across the globe.
+Global HR teams face the unique challenge of administering competitive leave packages to attract and secure top talent while ensuring compliance with leave mandates in each country where they hire talent.

 This guide breaks down paid (and unpaid) maternity leave in different countries and outlines the key considerations for administering supplemental parental leave to a global workforce.